 4. Zero tolerance to bot traffic.
 Adsterra don’t count false impressions and bot traffic.
 Not the same but similar: traffic bought in bulk also shows poor performance, so advertisers detect and blacklist it.

-How publishers can increase revenue from 1,000 impressions with Adsterra
+How publishers can increase revenue from Adsterra 1,000 impressions

 Having figured out how publishers can count their CPM rates, control and manage their revenues, we can now move towards the tips for increasing revenues.